5 Foods You Should Never Eat Before BedArticle posted in: Diet & Nutrition

 Improve your chances of achieving a decent night of shut-eye and avoid packing on pounds from midnight snacks.
 Find out which foods you should skip before bed, so you can get a full night of restful sleep and prevent cravings or hunger pains the following day!

 Skip these five foods before bed to get a good night’s sleep and avoid cravings the next day!

 1. Fried foods

+Not only is fried food bad for your healthy diet, it’s also one of the foods you should avoid before bed.
 If you get a late-night snack craving, never satisfy it with a fried food full of fat, grease and sugar that’s sure to keep you up all night.
 These types of heavy foods take longer to go through your digestive system, so your stomach is hard at work while you’re trying to fall asleep.
 Eating anything before bedtime isn’t ideal because this is when we want to shut down our brain rather than start up our stomach.
 Fried foods also have more calories, which are harder to burn when your body is in a restful state.
-Not to mention, french fries, chips and similar foods are going to sit in your stomach while you lay down, causing everything from bloating and indigestion to upset stomach and heartburn.
+Not to mention, French fries, chips and similar foods are going to sit in your stomach while you lay down, causing everything from bloating and indigestion to upset stomach and heartburn.
 You’re not going to feel great the next day if you eat anything fatty or fried the night before–and you’re certainly not going to help your weight loss progress.

 2. Spicy foods